asdwer20/erl_plenoxels/README.md

 The dataset format will be auto-detected from `data_dir`.
 Checkpoints will be in `ckpt/exp_name`.

+**Please note that the training will be detached, meaning that the progres will NOT be displayed on the console.**

-**For pretrained checkpoints please see:** https://drive.google.com/drive/folders/1SOEJDw8mot7kf5viUK9XryOAmZGe_vvE?usp=sharing
+For pretrained checkpoints please see: https://drive.google.com/drive/folders/1SOEJDw8mot7kf5viUK9XryOAmZGe_vvE?usp=sharing

 ## Evaluation